 - 1. All contractors shall maintain a high standard of housekeeping within their sites and vehicles for the duration of the project/contract. - 2.
 Prompt disposal of waste materials, scrap and rubbish is essential and be stored temporarily in a designated waste area, awaiting disposal. - 3.
 Materials/objects shall not be left unsecured in elevated areas falling objects may cause serious injuries/fatalities. - 4.
 Nails protruding through timber shall be bent over or removed so as not to cause injury. - 5.
 All packaging material including boxes, pallets, crates, etc. to be removed from the work area immediately. - 6.
 On completion of his / her work, the contractor is responsible for clearing his / her work area of all materials, scrap, temporary buildings and building bases to the satisfaction of the client/agent. - 7.
-In cases where an inadequate standard of housekeeping has developed, compromising safety and cleanliness, anyone has the responsibility to bring it to the attention of the Main contractor in the first instance and the Eskom project/contract manager in the second instance. - 8.
-The Eskom project/contract manager has the right to instruct the Main contractor and appointed contractors to cease work until the area has been tidied up and made safe.
+In cases where an inadequate standard of housekeeping has developed, compromising safety and cleanliness, anyone has the responsibility to bring it to the attention of the Main contractor in the first instance and the Medupi Power Station project/contract manager in the second instance. - 8.
+The Medupi Power Station project/contract manager has the right to instruct the Main contractor and appointed contractors to cease work until the area has been tidied up and made safe.
 Neither additional costs nor extension of time to the contract shall be allowed as a result of such a stoppage.
-Failure to comply with this requirement will result into site cleaning by another cleaning contractor company at the cost of the Main contractor. - The Main contractor shall carry out regular safety/housekeeping inspections daily to ensure maintenance of satisfactory standards.
-The Main contractor shall document the results of each inspection and shall maintain records for viewing.
+Failure to comply with this requirement will result into site cleaning by another cleaning contractor company at the cost of the Main contractor.